Mean Robust Optimization: Worst-case value of the uncertain constraint

+If the support satisfies this condition, then we can conclude that $\bar{g}^N(x) = \bar{g}^{N*}(x)$ for any $x$ feasible for the \gls{DRO} problem, and obtain improved bounds below.
+While the condition depends on the location of the datapoints, it is acceptable to have this dependency, as this is a condition we can check given data to potentially improve the following bounds, without having to solve the MRO problem.}

+With these definitions, we can construct solutions for~\eqref{eq:nocluster_one},~\eqref{eq:cluster_one}, and~\eqref{eq:nocluster_inf} to prove the following relations. \begin{theorem} \reviewChanges{ With the same $x$ and $\epsilon$, and for any integer $p \geq 1$, we always have Suppose that Assumption~\ref{assp:dom} holds, and $g$ satisfies an $L$-smooth condition on its domain with respect to the $\ell_2$-norm and for a given $x$,

-\end{theorem} The proof is delayed to Appendix~\ref{app:thm1}.
+Then, with the same $x$ and $\epsilon$, and for any integer $p \geq 1$, we always have } \end{theorem} The proof is delayed to Appendix~\ref{app:thm1}.
 The results also hold for $p = \infty$, as we have shown in Remark~\ref{limit-proof} that the case $p = \infty$ is the limit of the case $p \geq 1$, and these results hold under the limit.